Fancy a K-Series Rover Metro or 100? Here’s what to look out for…

 This is also the same for the front top arm: these have grease nipples and are frequently forgotten.

 The steering is generally very direct, with no power assistance.
 Main things to check for are worn gaiters.

 Brakes are generally okay, but the handbrake is manually adjusted and the adjusters have a tendency to stick.
 Some WD-40 and a quality brake adjusting spanner should free this off.

 The main enemy of any Metro/100 is rust.
 Rear wheel arches, floorpans and outer sills are known to be weak spots.
 Get the car on ramps and check the floor/sills for bodged repairs.
 Rear repair panels are commonly available (and cheap), so there is NO excuse for bodging here.

 Generally reliable.
-A nice simple system produces few problems. however on later Metros (’93-95), ensure that if there is no remote keyfob, the alarm/immobiliser has been disabled, as the immobilser ECU is under the facia, and the facia will reqiure removal to access this.
+A nice simple system produces few problems.
+However, on later Metros (1993-95), ensure that, if there is no remote keyfob, the alarm/immobiliser has been disabled, as the immobiliser ECU is under the fascia and the fascia will require removal to access this.

-On Rover 100s ensure the 4-digit immobiliser code is supplied (about £10 from a dealer) to allow the alarm to be de-activated should the remote keyfob fail.
+On Rover 100s ensure the four-digit immobiliser code is supplied (about £10 from a dealer) to allow the alarm to be deactivated should the remote keyfob fail.

 A cheap first car that is tremendous fun.
 Generally easy to work on for a DIYer and the GTi is reasonably quick.
-The diesels offer good economy and the 1.1 is suprisingly nippy.
+The diesels offer good economy and the 1.1-litre is surprisingly nippy.
 The choice model is the 1.4 GS/GSi, which is again moderately quick, but has the best trim.